 Senior School

-Students move into senior school in Year 10, allowing them to focus on more individualised learning programs based on their possible career options.
+Students officially enter the Senior School in Year 9, allowing them to focus on more individualised learning programs based on their possible career options.
 As students move into this area of the school, individual subject counselling allows students to identify their learning strengths and focus on subjects they need to be successful when they complete school.

-Benefits of completing Year 12 at Keith Area School
+Benefits of completing your schooling at Keith Area School

-• Small classes where students have individual contact with their teacher each lesson.
+- Small classes where students have regular individual contact with their teacher each lesson, providing more support than in a large school.

 Events and Activities